Trouble with TypeScript Timeouts: How to Fix It

 error TS2322: Type 'Timeout' is not assignable to type 'number'.

-Usually this happens because a dependency you've included has included @types/node
+Usually this happens because some dependency included @types/node

 under dependencies

-The ideal solution would be for the package to fix the problem and you to pull the corrected version of the package.
-This however might not be possible, with the issue going ignored for months if not years - as on Facebook's Jest package [1] [2].
+The ideal solution would be for the offending package to fix the problem themselves, and for you to update to the corrected version of the package.
+This is a hassle and might not be possible, with the issue going ignored for months if not years - as on Facebook's Jest package [1] [2].

 let x : number = setTimeout(() => console.log("foo"), 1000);